Used, Zaragoza

 Used is a municipality in the province of Zaragoza, Aragon, Spain.
 According to the 2010 census (INE), the municipality has a population of 328 inhabitants.

 It is located in the Campo de Daroca comarca near the Sierra de Santa Cruz.

+Location and climate

+Used is located approximately 115 km (71 mi) by road southwest of the provincial capital Zaragoza, at an elevation of about 1,050 m (3,445 ft).